 If you’ve ever wanted to stay in Big Sur, this is your chance.
 In the heart of Pfeiffer Big Sur State Park, Big Sur Lodge has a pool, a bar, a small market with grocery items, and a restaurant with a la carte breakfast.

 Big Sur Lodge guest rooms have coffeemakers and a table and chairs.
 Some rooms have fireplaces, seating areas with sofas, and kitchenettes to prepare basic meals.

 Pfeiffer Big Sur Campground

-Pfeiffer Big Sur State Park Campground has more than 150 campsites for tents and RVs along the river.
+Pfeiffer Big Sur State Park Campground has over 150 campsites for tents and RVs along the river.
 Reservations are highly recommended and should be made far in advance.

 Campsites in Pfeiffer Big Sur State Park have parking for one car, firepits, and a picnic table.
-Throughout the park, you’ll find fresh water, hot showers, and toilets.
+You’ll find fresh water, hot showers, and toilets throughout the park.

 Places to Stay near Pfeiffer

 Big Sur River Inn

 Located about 10 minutes from the beach, Big Sur River Inn is one of the best Big Sur hotels.
 It has a swimming pool and a restaurant in a natural setting.
 It is one of the best Big Sur hotels to explore the coast and beach.

 The Henry Miller Memorial Library was established by writer and painter Emil White.
 It’s the world’s second-largest collection of Henry Miller works and memorabilia.
 Unique pieces include the first draft of Tropic of Cancer.